 Do your toddlers have a hard time leaving your Christmas tree alone?
 Try giving your kids their very own (unbreakable) felt Christmas tree to decorate over and over again this Christmas season!

 My little boys are drawn to the lights on our Christmas tree like moths to a flame.
-It’s adorable to watch them stare at the twinkling lights, and poke at them gentle.
+It’s adorable to watch them stare at the twinkling lights, and poke at them gently.
 The only problem is that the gentle poking often turns into not-so-gentle grabbing of ornaments.
-Little Man (4) is really good about being careful around the tree, but Little Brother (2) completely ignores our “one finger” touch rule with the tree.
-Oh well, such is life with a toddler.

 Last year, I saw this idea for a kid-size Christmas tree made out of felt.
 Perfect!
 I thought.
 Now they’ll leave the big tree alone!
 Not quite the case in reality, but they definitely loved having their own special tree.